martin-t/cvars/README.md

     }
 }

-let mut cvars = Cvars::new();
+// Normally, you store this within or next to your game state. let mut cvars = Cvars::new();

-// These normally come from the user let cvar_name = "g_rocket_launcher_damage";
+// These normally come from the user
+// (from stdin / your game's console / etc.)
+let cvar_name = "g_rocket_launcher_damage";
 let new_value = "150";